 One thing I've found to be true throughout my life, regardless of where I live or what I do, is that people's perceptions don't always align with my experiences.
 Skiing vs. snowboarding is no exception.
 There is a bit of a rivalry between the two sports with each side thinking their way is the best one.
 This rivalry is so entrenched in the industry that there are even some resorts, like Alta Ski Area, that still will not allow snowboarders on the mountain!
 If everyone you know is a skier, it can be hard to learn more about snowboarding from an objective source.
 So, here are some tips from a snowboarder to help your first time snowboarding go smoothly.

 Snowboarding Isn’t Harder than Skiing!

 Snowboarding is not more difficult than skiing—it's just different.
 With snowboarding, your feet are attached to one board which can feel awkward when sliding sideways, but at least your legs can't accidentally go into the splits.
-Standing up on a snowboard can be intimidating at first, but it can be hard on skis too.
+For a beginner snowboarder, standing up on a snowboard can be intimidating at first, but it can be hard on skis too.
 Each sport is challenging in its own way!

-Here's a hack I've found to make standing up on a snowboard easier: when you want to stand up and doing it from your butt is too difficult, rollover to your stomach and stand up onto your toeside.
-You'll look a bit like a turtle trying to roll over, but your ab muscles will thank you later.
+Here's a hack I've found to make standing up on a snowboard easier: when you want to stand up and find doing it from your butt is too difficult, don't worry about working up a sweat, just rollover to your stomach and stand up onto your toeside.
+You'll look a bit like a turtle trying to roll over, but your abdominal muscles will thank you later.